Ninth Judicial Circuit Court

 Joint Legal Custody - An order of the court providing that parents share in major decisions concerning their child.

 Joint Physical Custody - An order of the court providing that a child will live part of the time with one parent and part of the time with the other parent.

 Judgment - The written decision of a court.

 Lien - A legal claim against real or personal property.

 Mediation - A process used by parties to reach their own agreements without a court hearing.
 The FOC will provide mediation services when there is a dispute over custody or parenting time, if both parties agree.

-Michigan Department of Human Services (DHS) - The state agency that handles the public assistance program.
+Michigan Department of Health and Human Services (DHHS)- The state agency that handles the public assistance program.